sonatype-nexus-community/nexus-repository-cabal/README.md

 ### Easiest Install

-Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+Thanks to some upstream work in Nexus Repository, it's become a LOT easier to install a plugin.
 To install the `cabal` plugin, follow these steps:

 * Build the plugin with `mvn clean package -PbuildKar`
-* Copy the `nexus-repository-cabal-0.0.1-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.
+* Copy the `nexus-repository-cabal-<version>-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.

 Once you've done this, go ahead and either restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.